 Popular Mattress Comparisons

 The Serta Perfect Sleeper is a hybrid mattress with a medium-plush firmness.
 It offers moderate sinking and maximum contouring, so you feel lightly enveloped but not hugged or restricted.
 It's not the best mattress for cooling, so if you like the feel but often sleep hot, you might want to consider the Stearns & Foster Lux Estate, which has a similar firmness level.
 The Serta mattress's main downside is its motion dissipation performance.
 You're likely to feel your partner's movements, so it's not the best option if you usually share the bed with someone and are a light sleeper.
-The Puffy Lux has a firmer feel, but offers better motion dissipation and is also suitable for average and heavier side sleepers.
+The Puffy Lux has a firmer feel, but offers better motion dissipation.

 If you're looking for a recommendation, check out our picks for the best mattresses or the best mattresses for side sleepers.

 The Serta Perfect Sleeper Innerspring and DreamCloud Premier Rest Hybrid are both medium-plush hybrids.
-While the Serta has better performance overall, both mattresses have their strengths, and you may prefer one or the other based on what matters to you.
+While the Serta has better overall performance, both mattresses have their strengths, and you may prefer one over the other based on what matters to you.
 The Serta is more responsive and has better edge support, so it's easier to move around on.
-The DreamCloud has better motion isolation, so it's a good choice if you're a light sleeper.
-It's also more cooling, and while the Serta still has good cooling, only the DreamCloud is cooling enough for hot sleepers.
+The DreamCloud offers better motion isolation, making it a good choice for light sleepers.
+It's also more cooling, and while the Serta still provides good cooling, only the DreamCloud offers sufficient cooling for hot sleepers.

 We've recently started testing mattresses.
 We use objective data and repeatable testing for key characteristics like firmness, cooling, and motion isolation, to ensure each mattress gets the same treatment.
 Since we buy all of our mattresses, we can tear them down layer by layer and isolate the mechanical properties of every component: quilted tops, foams, coils, and any special materials.
 Our approach gives us unprecedented insight into how each product design decision contributes to a mattress's overall performance and feel, and allows us to tailor our results to different body types and sleeping positions.